 Crate & Barrel

-Crate & Barrel offers many chic, modern, and eye-catching desks in a wide range of prices.
+Crate & Barrel offers many chic, modern, and eye-catching desks at a wide range of prices.
 There are plenty of options that are appropriate for spaces both small and large.

 Lovers of both modern and mid-century modern decor will find plenty of desk options at West Elm.
 Many of the best-selling options at this store offer simple lines with thoughtful details.
 You’ll find many options that are a good fit for small spaces, as well as desks that sprawl along a wall, offering bookcases and storage options as well as a writing surface.